-Together with the City of Boston's Office of Returning Citizens and several other community partners, CFC40 will work to center returning citizens and their families for a special day of inclusion.
-The day will focus on total wellness, the importance of mentoring, and transitioning back into the workforce while also connecting participants and their families with a network of supportive and essential resources.
-The day is intended to ensure that returning citizens know that many in community stand at the ready to encourage and to support their journey forward. #CheckOnBoston
+Together with the City of Boston's Office of Returning Citizens and several other community partners, we centered returning citizens and their families for a special day of inclusion.
+The day focused on total wellness, the importance of mentoring, and transitioning back into the workforce while also connecting participants and their families with a network of supportive and essential resources.
+We wanted to ensure our returning citizens that the community stands ready to encourage and to support their journey forward. #CheckOnBoston

 CFC40 partnered with Love Yourself Always Inc. for Heart 2 Heart, a three-part activation in Columbia, SC to center and uplift adolescent black girls who are without consistent positive male figures in their lives.
 The day began with a self-defense class facilitated by US Olympic Judo Master Rhadi Ferguson and was followed by a special Heart 2 Heart brunch where the girls engaged in candid conversation with their male role models.
 The activation culminated with the male role models teaching the girls how to ride bicycles. #CheckOnColumbia

 CFC40 partnered with Black Millinneals for Flint and First Trinity Missionary Baptist Church of Flint, MI to solicit public donations and purchased pallets of bottled water for families in Flint, MI.
 We surpassed our goal and donated over 1000 cases of water--in excess of 7,000 gallons--to serve over 500 households served with the much needed necessity of clean water.
 We charge you to continue supporting First Trinity MBC's efforts to provide clean water for families in Flint.